 If cubes from your ice machine begin to develop off flavors, you don't need to hire a high-tech ice machine cleaning service.
 Instead, reach into your pantry for the vinegar bottle.
 Vinegar comes in a wide variety: apple cider, white, red wine, rice and balsamic, to name just a few.
 While these all have their virtues for culinary purposes, distilled white vinegar with its high acid content is your best option for cleaning purposes.
 Even when diluted, vinegar eats away the scale scum that accumulates in ice machines, eliminating the need for toxic chemicals.

 Mix 2 cups of white vinegar, 2 tbsp. of lemon juice and a cup of water in a spray bottle.
 Put the lid on the spray bottle and swirl the mixture around for a minute.
 The lemon juice is optional, but it helps remove any moldy smells.
-If the ice machine is really dirty, use full strength vinegar for the initial cleaning.
+If the ice machine is really dirty, you may need to use full strength vinegar for the initial cleaning.
 Afterward, regular cleanings with a dilute solution should suffice.

 Commercial Ice Machine

 Turn off the ice machine and empty all the ice out of the bin.
 Spray down the inside of the ice maker with the vinegar mixture.
 Wait 5 minutes and respray the ice maker thoroughly.
 Let it set for another five minutes.
 If your ice machine is equipped with a wash cycle, set it for five minutes.
 If the ice maker doesn't have a wash cycle, fill another spray bottle with water and spray down the inside with water.
 Turn on the machine, dump out the first couple trays of ice and it's ready for use.